dronekit/dronekit-la/docs/reference/analyzers.rst

 Any Parameters Seen
 ===================

-Autopilots store information on-board in the form of parameters.
+Autopilots store configuration settings known as 'parameters'.
 For proper analysis, logs must contain this parameter information.
 This test will FAIL if the input does not contain parameter information.

 * Fail: No parameters present